 How long does seafood last in the freezer?

-For best quality, fish is best used within 3-8 months, and shellfish within 3-12 months.
+For best quality, fish is best used within 3-8 months.
 The quality, flavour and texture, will diminish over time.

 How long does seafood keep for after I take it out of the freezer?